-Due to being so low in elevation, the recent sea level rise caused by global warming or "greenhouse effect" is a critical threat to the Marshall Islands.
+The recent sea level rise caused by global warming or "greenhouse effect" is a critical threat to the Marshall Islands.
 The rising of the sea during the last two decades has devastated the low-lying atolls economically and culturally.
-It is estimated that the normal trend for sea level rise has been an approximate 1.3 inch to 3 inch increase over the span of 100 years.
-However, it is figured that within the next 50 years, there will be a 1.7 inch increase alone.
-As predicted by scientists (global warming red alert), the islands of the Marshalls is among the Pacific nations that will be affected by the rising of the sea level within the next fifteen to twenty years.
-Under normal conditions, coral and the other components of the coral reef can maintain a healthy landmass.
-At present the littoral shrubland along the coastline is visibly eroded. and most of the vegetation growing in this area will soon be washed away by the incoming tide.
-Any archaeological sites that are located within this area will vanish and their significant historical value will be lost to the tides.
+As predicted by scientists (global warming red alert), the archipelago of the Marshalls is among the Pacific nations that will be affected by the rising of the sea level within the next fifteen to twenty years.

 For many years, the Marshall Islands Government has been concerned with the issue of global climate change.
 As the Marshall Islands lie in open ocean, the islands are very close to sea level.
 The vulnerability to waves and storm surges is at the best of times precarious.
 Although the islands have by no means been completely free from weather extremes, they are more frequently referred to in folklore as "jolet jen anij" (gifts from god).
-The sense that Marshall Islands are a god-given sanctuary away from the harshness of other areas is therefore part of the sociocultural identity of the people.
-When any variation in the weather hits the Marshall Islands, the effects can be severe.
-When Typhoon Paka passed through Ailinglaplap in late 1997, food crops were severely hard hit and outside food had to be brought.
-The El Niño induced drought that followed caused the entire Marshall Islands to be declared disaster areas, and emergency water making equipment and food supplies were shipped in from the outsider.

-Given the physics of wave formation and the increasing frequency and severity of storms, the Marshall Islands will likely be at even greater risk of total inundation.
+The sense that Marshall Islands was a god-given sanctuary away from the harshness of other areas is therefore part of the sociocultural identity of the people.
+However, given the physics of wave formation and the increasing frequency and severity of storms, the Marshall Islands will likely be at even greater risk of total inundation.
 The relative safety that the islands have historically provided is now in jeopardy.
 The impacts are not limited to the Marshalls and its immediate neighbors.
 The Marshall Islands are often referred to as a "front line state" with regard to the climate change issue.
 It is important to realize that once the potentially catastrophic effects begin to appear, it is likely too late to prevent further warming that will threaten virtually all of the world's coastal regions (Permanent Mission of the Republic of the Marshall Islands to the United Nations, 1992).